So Evil, So Young

-So Evil, So Young is a 1961 British Technicolor reform school prison film produced by the Danzigers, directed by Godfrey Grayson, and starring Jill Ireland and Ellen Pollock.
+So Evil, So Young is a 1961 British second feature ('B') Technicolor reform school prison film directed by Godfrey Grayson and starring Jill Ireland and Ellen Pollock.
+It was written by Mark Grantham and produced by The Danzigers.

 Synopsis

 Lucy and Claire are at a house where Lucy used to work.
 The two of them hack into the safe behind a picture.
 Inside are several jewels.
 Claire warns Lucy to leave, but Lucy says that the home-owners are on vacation and the butler is the only one at home; however, he is at the back of house.
 She says that they have all the time in the world.
 However, a few seconds later the butler walks in on them.
 He sees Lucy and recognizes her, but does not see Claire; Claire whacks him on the head with something, knocking him out.

 Lucy tells Claire to take the jewels and give her half when she gets out of prison, where she will undoubtedly go.
-She heads to a local club where she sees her ex-boyfriend Tom eyeing his new girlfriend Anne (Jill Ireland).
+She heads to a local club where she sees her ex-boyfriend Tom eyeing his new girlfriend Ann.
 Jealous and angry, she takes a necklace she kept in her jacket pocket, which she stole from the house, and puts it in Anne's jacket pocket, without anyone seeing.

-The police come to Anne's house and ask her if she knows of any stolen jewellery, for Lucy has told the police that she was her accomplice.
-Anne denies and but the police find the necklace in her coat pocket.
+The police come to Ann’s house and ask her if she knows of any stolen jewellery, for Lucy has told the police that she was her accomplice.
+Ann denies this, but the police find the necklace in her coat pocket.
 She is sentenced to three years in Wilsham, a prison with no bars on the windows and they rely on your honour not to just walk out.
 They also do not like to call it a prison.